aserowy/thebook/docs/concepts/templates/template_architectural_decisions.md

 ## Influencing factors

 > Which fixed framework conditions do we have to comply with?
-> Which quality objectives are to be considered?
+> Which architectural goals are to be considered?
 > Which risks are affected?

 ## Assumptions